justinMR/imdb-movie-search/README.md

-# Made this little project usign OMDB api!
+# Made this little project using OMDB API, jQuery, Bootstrap 4!